automatic-ripping-machine/automatic-ripping-machine/ISSUE_TEMPLATE.md

 ### Environment
-[OS Distribution and version (run "cat /etc/lsb-release")] [ARM Release Version or if cloning from git branch/commit (run "git log -1" to get this)]
+[OS Distribution and version (run "cat /etc/lsb-release")] [ARM Release Version or if cloning from git branch/commit (run "git branch" and "git log -1" to get this)]